nagasella/esa/README.md

 // parametrization of an entity table and its updaters using entity_table = esa::entity_table<2, 2, 1, 0, 0>;
 using entity_updater = esa::entity_updater<2>;
+using entity = esa::entity;

-// this updater changes the x, y coordinates of each entity's sprite based on its velocity class u_movement : public entity_updater
+// this updater changes the the (x, y) on-screen coordinates
+// of each entity's sprite, based on the entity's velocity class u_movement : public entity_updater
 {
     entity_table & table;

     public:

-    // get a reference to the entity table through the constructor u_movement(entity_table& t)
+    u_movement(entity_table& t)
         : entity_updater::entity_updater(MOVEMENT),
         table(t)